 |Kim Joo Guan bak kwa prices||Price per kg|

-If you’re a sucker for traditional bak kwa, try Kim Joo Guan.
-Their barbecued pork slices is apparently made from a secret family recipe, passed through 4 generations.
+If you’re a sucker for traditional bak kwa but also love gourmet cuts, try Kim Joo Guan.
+Their barbecued pork slices are apparently made from a secret family recipe, passed through 4 generations.
+Over the years, they’ve also brought their traditional flavours to premium Iberico pork, which is made fresh and sent out right after cooling down.

 Tel: 6225 5257 or 9151 6018